A THOUSAND and ONE ARABIAN NIGHTS

 that the hunting was excellent

-and he desired to go
+and he desired to go on an expedition for some sport

-outside the walls of his palace
+outside the walls of his palace.

-camels and gun-bearers
+camels and gun-bearers supplies and cooks

-and a legion of men
+beaters and hunters horses and dogs and a legion of men

-were assembled to go
+were assembled to go with the Sultan

 on his hunting expedition

-He was to be away
+He was to be away almost a fortnight

 One evening

-after only a week of hunting
+After only a week of hunting

 although he loved the excitement of the hunt

-began to miss
+the Sultan began to miss his favorite concubine

 and the sweet pleasures of the bed

-He thought it would be a great idea
+He thought it would be a great idea to steal back secretly into his palace and surprise his chosen girl

-for a night
+for a night of delicious love

 The next morning